SaaS-Hole-Solutions/SubScrub/README.md

 * **Archives, never deletes:** I'm paranoid about losing files, so SubScrub moves unwanted subs to a backup vault.
 It never hits "delete" on your subtitles. 🛡️
 * **Cleans up the trash:** After moving files, it hunts down those annoying empty folders left behind and poofs them. ✨
 * **Safety First:** There's a Dry Run mode.
 Use it to see exactly what would happen before actually moving a single byte. 🚦

-[!IMPORTANT]

-*** USE AT YOUR OWN RISK ***

-SubScrub moves files within your file system.
-While it is designed with multiple safety layers, the author is not responsible for any data loss or misplaced files.

-BACKUP RECOMMENDATIONS:

-ALWAYS perform a "DRY RUN" (Option 4 in the script) before committing to a live run.

-If you are processing a massive library for the first time, consider cloning your subtitle directory to a separate drive first.

-Keep your media server's metadata backup current.

 ## 🛠️ How to get going